-This 2013 audit of NCDS' arbitration process is performed pursuant to the 1975 federal warranty law, the Magnuson-Moss Warranty Federal Trade Commission Improvement Act and Rule on Informal Dispute Settlement Procedures, 16 C.F.R.
+This 2014 audit of NCDS' arbitration process is performed pursuant to the 1975 federal warranty law, the Magnuson-Moss Warranty Federal Trade Commission Improvement Act and Rule on Informal Dispute Settlement Procedures, 16 C.F.R.
 Part 703 (hereafter referred to as Rule 703).

 Claverhouse Associates, a firm specializing in arbitration, mediation, and program auditing, performed the audit which was conducted under the supervision of Kent S. Wilcox, President and Senior Auditor.
-The statistical survey was conducted by the Center for Survey Research, a division of the Institute for Public Policy and Social Research at Michigan State University.
+The statistical survey and analysis section of the report is based on a random sample drawn from data supplied by the manufacturers in cooperation with the staff of NCDS.
+For details see the Survey Section of the audit report.

-Arrangements to conduct the audit were initiated by an invoice submitted in late 2013.
+Arrangements to conduct the audit were initiated by an invoice submitted in late 2014.
 Claverhouse Associates coordinated field audits, statistical survey planning, and arbitration training with the program's independent administrator, the National Center for Dispute Settlement (NCDS).
 This year's report performed a review of the National Center for Dispute Settlement, an independent administrator for multiple automobile manufacturers.
-The manufacturers participating in the NCDS automobile warranty arbitration program included in this national audit are: Acura, Chrysler,1 Honda, Lexus, Mitsubishi, Suzuki, Tesla, and Toyota.
+The manufacturers participating in the NCDS automobile warranty arbitration program included in this national audit are: Acura, Chrysler, Honda, Lexus, Mitsubishi, Suzuki, Tesla, and Toyota.
 The audit primarily assesses the dispute resolution Mechanism itself, but there are a few exceptions, wherein our review is manufacturer-specific, such as the requirement for manufacturers to inform consumers of the availability of the dispute resolution program whenever a warranty dispute arises.

-Hearings that were held in Indiana, Texas, and Florida were included in the on-site field inspections.
+Hearings that were scheduled and arranged in Saint Paul, Minnesota, Mansfield, Ohio, and Rock Hill, South Carolina, are discussed in the on-site field inspections sections of this report.
 Visits to these locations were arranged to coordinate with scheduled arbitration hearings.
-In addition, we audited an arbitrator training conducted in Dallas, Texas, on March 21-23 of 2014.
-Audits of the arbitration hearings and arbitrator training are sometimes conducted in the current calendar year rather than in the audit year but are assumed to reflect operations as they existed in the audit year (2013).
-Performing the field audits during the actual audit year would require initiating an audit much earlier and using a two-phased format: one commencing during the actual audit period and the other in the following year, after all annual statistics had been compiled.
-All case files inspected were generated during 2013 as required.
+In addition, we audited an arbitrator training conducted in Dallas, Texas, on March 20 -22 of 2015.
+Audits of the arbitration hearings and arbitrator training are sometimes conducted in the current calendar year rather than in the audit year but are assumed to reflect operations as they existed in the audit year (2014).
+Performing the field audits during the actual audit year would require initiating an audit much earlier and using a two-phased format; one commencing during the actual audit period and the other in the following year, after all annual statistics had been compiled.
+All case files inspected were generated during 2014 as required.

-^{1.} Chrysler offers arbitration in four states: Arkansas, Idaho, Kentucky, and Minnesota, and they are gradually expanding into other states.
-For purposes of the 2013 audit however, we are addressing only the four states mentioned.
+^{1.} In the recent past, Chrysler only offered arbitration in four states: Arkansas, Idaho, Kentucky, and Minnesota, and they are gradually expanding into the other states.
+This change did not affect our conducting of the audit.